Learning-Enabled Elastic Network Topology for Distributed ISAC Service Provisioning: Performance Metric Derivations

 \subsubsection{CSI Exchange Overhead in Phase-II}

-As shown in Fig. \ref{fig2Protocol} and Section \ref{sec2subC}, the CSI exchange within CFN $r$ in Phase-II occurs in {\bf Federated CSI Exchange and Reporting} step in the F-regime.
-Specifically, in CFN $r$, the non-host AP transmits the estimated CSIs of the users on the other shared subbands belonging to the common subband sets of the $r$-th CFN to the corresponding host APs, which then forwards them to the CPU.
-Specifically, given the subband set ${\mathbb S}_r^{\rm F}[ n ]$ and in each subband $m\in{\mathbb S}_r[ n ] \backslash m$, the number of users whose CSI need to be estimated on this subband is $\left| {\mathbb K}_r^{\rm{F}}[n]\backslash \widehat {\mathbb K}_m^{\rm{F}}[n] \right|$.
-Then, the corresponding CSI exchange overhead in this step of CFN $r$ in the backhaul link during Phase-II is expressed as
+As shown in Fig. \ref{fig2Protocol} and Section \ref{sec2subC}, the CSI exchange within CFN $r$ in Phase-II occurs during the {\bf Federated CSI Exchange and Reporting} step.
+Specifically, in CFN $r$, each non-host AP transmits the estimated CSI of users over the shared subbands in the common subband set of CFN $r$ to the corresponding host AP, which then forwards the collected CSI to the CPU.